How to Optimize Higher Education Websites for Google AI Overviews and Generative Search Engines

 first-photo

-Types of Higher Ed Content Appearing in SGE
+Types of Higher Ed Content Appearing in AI Overviews

-Different components of the AI Overview frequently feature content from higher education institution websites, often in response to searches related to a topic of study, degree path, or career field.
-We’ve noticed that the kind of information shown and how the AI Overview is organized can change depending on where someone is in the enrollment funnel.
+Currently, various iterations of the Google AI Overview feature content from higher education institution websites, often in response to searches related to a topic of study, degree path, or career field.
+We have noticed that the kind of content shown and how AI search results are organized can change depending on where someone is in the enrollment funnel.

 Academic Content